Nokia 6600 fold

-The Nokia 6600 fold was a clamshell-style mobile phone made by Nokia, and announced on 28 April 2008.
-The phone ran the Series 40 5th Edition platform and supported the 3G standard.
+The Nokia 6600 fold is a clamshell-style mobile phone made by Nokia, and announced on 28 April 2008.
+The phone runs the Series 40 5th Edition platform and supports 3G networks.

-The phone had an external OLED display that brought up a clock and other information by double tapping, as also seen on Nokia 8800 Arte.
-Similarly to the Nokia 6131/6126, it had a flip opener mechanism with the key on the right hand side of the device.
+The phone has an external OLED display that brings up a clock and other information by double tapping, as also seen on Nokia 8800 Arte.
+Similarly to the Nokia 6131/6126, it has a flip opener mechanism with the key on the right hand side of the device.

-The Nokia 6600 fold had a "sleek", metal construction with external mirror.
+The Nokia 6600 fold has a "sleek", metal construction with external mirror.
 It was sold in three color variants: blue, black (Mysterious Black) and purple (Sophisticated Purple).
 The Nokia 6600 slide shares the same design language but in a slider form.